somework/cqrs/docs/reference.md

   The `CommandBus` and `EventBus` also expose `dispatchSync()` and `dispatchAsync()` helpers that forward to `dispatch()` with the corresponding mode for convenience.
+* **async.dispatch_after_current_bus** – toggles whether the bundle appends
+  Messenger's `DispatchAfterCurrentBusStamp` when a command or event resolves to the asynchronous bus.
+Leave the `default` values set to `true` to preserve the existing behaviour and enqueue follow-up messages after the current message finishes processing.
+Use the `map` to disable the stamp for specific messages that should be sent immediately, even while the current bus is still handling handlers.
+  Additional stamp logic can be plugged in by implementing `SomeWork\CqrsBundle\Support\StampDecider`, tagging it as `somework_cqrs.dispatch_stamp_decider`, and letting the bundle run it when commands or events are dispatched.

 All options are optional.
 When you omit a setting the bundle falls back to a safe default implementation that leaves Messenger behaviour unchanged.